 The world is talking about CoronaVirus (COVID-19).
 The situation is very grave, and no one knows how long it will continue!
 Millions of people are isolated in their homes, with only technology to keep them updated and entertained.
 But, the biggest challenge in these times is to continue providing healthcare effectively; that is one of the prominent needs of the times.

 Circumstances have forced everyone to realize that effective use of technology can help manage, if not avert, disasters, or natural calamities better.
-So, let’s see how technology can make healthcare more accessible across the world.
+So, let’s see how technology can make healthcare more accessible across the world, and which trends in digital health we can highlight today.

 1. Trackers & Sensors